maydewd/SLOGO-Console/DESIGN.md

 This class will gather user input and pass the new commands to the Model for parsing into `Delta` objects that will be queried by the `UITurtleView` class.

 ### UICommandHistoryView
 This class will display the command history of the user.

 This section describes how the user will interact with your program (keep it simple to start).
 Describe the overall appearance of program's user interface components and how users interact with these components (especially those specific to your program, i.e., means of input other than menus or toolbars).
 Include one or more pictures of the user interface (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a dummy program that serves as a exemplar).
 Describe any erroneous situations that are reported to the user (i.e., bad input data, empty data, etc.).

+### UIUserCommandListView
+List of commands that can be clicked on to run directly.

+### UISettingsMenu
+Will contain the following items in menus:
+* Change background color
+* Change pen color
+* Change language
+* Help page button
+* Change turtle image

+### UIErrorNotifier
+This UI will generate error popups that will alert the user to problems that occur in the program running.
+Potential errors include:

+* Incorrect Syntax
+* References vars that don’t exist
+* Move a turtle that doesn't exist

 # API Details
 David